Get curious about the Hyperbole prompt

 Huh.
 Lots of concepts I've never seen before!
 What could they mean?
 What the hell is Ebut?
 Ibut?
 Rolo?
 Someone must've thought they're worth the space they take in this tight prompt – soon the secrets will be mine!
 C-h i d m hyperbole RET

-—you don't know what info you need—
+—you don't know what info you need so how should you filter anyway—

-Created (3 months ago)
+Created (7 months ago)